xKesvaL/starter-template-svelte/README.md

 Get this [tool](https://m3.material.io/theme-builder#/custom) and choose your primary and tertiary color (secondary is auto-generated from primary).
 Then open the tailwind.config.cjs file and into `theme:` replace the colors I put there with yours, or keep mine if you like them.

+## How to modify

+The base is a template listing website that lists every component from material UI, using these same components.
+You can find all Matreial Design components in `lib/components/base`, and I advise you to not modify them unless you have read the whole material UI website.
+Each component has parameters that you can give them to customize them without having to modify them directly.
+You should only modify the `layout` folder, or create any new component.

+## Contribution

+If you see any problem with a component (lack of responsiveness, bad technique) please open an issue or pull request and I will gladly accept you if you are following Material Design.
+I also accept enhancements to the SvelteKit server in general, but only general-usage ones. (e.g: I won't add MDSVEX, as this is not meant to be a blog)

 ## The rest below should be migrated to the wiki